 His book “Science and the Truthfulness of Beauty” is published by Routledge.

 Director of studies in Biochemistry, teaching molecular cell biology in the first year and, for the degree Part I: biomolecular structure and function, biophysical and structural techniques, and aspects of cell biology and metabolic integration.
-Organiser of the MBiochem Part II option in Advanced Structural Biology.
 Teaching is also provided to students reading Medicine and Biomedical Sciences.

 Structural and biophysical methods applied to biomedically-important cellular processes.
-A particular focus is the control of miRNA maturation and degradation in the cell, which has relevance for a broad range of cancers due to the “master switching” role played by miRNAs in cellular differentiation and stem cell biology.
-Other areas of study are membrane pore formation by proteins of the membrane attack complex/perforin and cholesterol-dependent cytolysin family, and the regulation of membrane adhesion to other cells at the extracellular matrix.
+One focus is the control of miRNA maturation and degradation in the cell, which has relevance for a broad range of cancers, metabolism, inflammation and innate viral immunity.
+The other main focuses of the lab are membrane pore formation by proteins of the membrane attack complex/perforin and cholesterol-dependent cytolysin family involved in infection, immunity and development; and the regulation of membrane adhesion to other cells at the extracellular matrix.